markhj/opengl-msat/docs/window/window.md

 Among the settings in our library it concerns:

-- Toggling between window and full-screen mode
+- Toggling between window and full screen mode
 - Changing MSAA sampling after instantiation

 The function used to regenerate the GLFW window instance is: